jqpoon/CTF-writeups/redpwnCTF-2021/ret2theunknown/README.md

 2. Leak address of `printf`
 3. Redirect program to jump to our one_gadget

 We'll do this using pwntools.
-The full code can be found in `solve.py`, but here are the important parts.
+The full solution can be found in `solve.py`, but here are the important parts.

 ```python
 loop_payload = b'a' * 32       # Pad char[32] array